vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 b\.
 Also, the compound possessive stem occasionally takes further a possessive-making suffix: thus,
-`yaçobhagín, suçiprin, varavarṇin, dīrghasūtrin, puṇyavāgbuddhikarmin, sutásomavant, tādṛgrūpavant, trayodaçadvīpavant, nārakapālakuṇḍalavant, amṛtabuddhimant`.
+`yaśobhagín, suśiprin, varavarṇin, dīrghasūtrin, puṇyavāgbuddhikarmin, sutásomavant, tādṛgrūpavant, trayodaśadvīpavant, nārakapālakuṇḍalavant, amṛtabuddhimant`.

 c\.
 The frequent changes which are undergone by the final of a stem occurring at the end of a compound are noticed further on (1315).